SuperHackio/SuperJSON/README.md

 SuperJSON - SuperBMD Material Editor

-It's all done with a GUI (Graphical User Intereface) The GUI is pretty user friendly, but if you need help, you can ask me on Discord: https://discord.gg/9JRaaem
+It's all done with a GUI (Graphical User Intereface)

 This program would not be possible without the following helping hands: @Gamma, @RenolY2, Riidefi, and SY24.